clairehwcho/weather-dashboard/README.md

 <!-- omit in toc -->
 ## Description

 This is a simple weather dashboard app that retrieves weather data for cities from third-party API, OpenWeatherMap.
 When user searches a city, the dashboard will display both current weather and the weather forecast of the next 5 days.
-The search history is automatically saved in local storage and displayed as a button with each city name under the search bar, and when the button is clicked, user is again presented with current and future conditions ofr that city.
+The search history is automatically saved in local storage and displayed as a button with each city name under the search bar, and when the button is clicked, user is again presented with current and future conditions of that city.
 <br>
 <br>
 You can check out the deployed application from the link below: